reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 The basic steps of this flow are the following:

-1. The client send an authentication request to the OpenID provider
+1. The client sends an authentication request to the OpenID provider.
-2. The OpenID provider authenticates the user(of behalf of the client) and redirects him/her to the client with an id token.
+2. The OpenID provider authenticates the user (on behalf of the client) and redirects him/her to the client with an id token.
-3. The client validates the token and retrives the user information.
+3. The client validates the token and retrieves the user information.

 #####Hybrid Flow

-This flow is basically a mix of the other two, which means that in some cases the authorization process is return to the client with a code and sometimes with a id token directly.
+This flow is basically a mix of the other two, which means that in some cases the authorization process is return to the client with a code and sometimes with an id token directly.

 ####Request Parameters

 Some of the request parameters or main ones are:

-* client_id       : This is the client identifier
+* client_id       : This is the client identifier.
 * response_type   : this is the reponse type.
-Like 'id-token' or token
+Like 'id-token' or token.
-* scope           : This represent the access or information request. f.e. openid, profile, email, read or write
+* scope           : This represents the access or information request.
+F.e. openid, profile, email, read or write.
-* redirect_uri    : This is the location for where the response will be send
+* redirect_uri    : This is the location for where the response will be sent.
-* response_mode   : This defines the Form Post Response Mode
+* response_mode   : This defines the Form Post Response Mode.
 * state           : This is for maintaining a state between the client and provider.
-* nonce           : This used to associate a client session with an id token
+* nonce           : This is used to associate a client session with an id token.

 #### ID token

-As we talked about earlier the id token contains information about the authenticated user in the form of claim. id tokens as represented in a [JSON Web Token](http://jwt.io/) format.
+As we talked about earlier the id token contains information about the authenticated user in the form of a claim.
+Id tokens as represented in a [JSON Web Token](http://jwt.io/) format.
-Some of the claims contained within a id token are the following:
+Some of the claims contained within an id token are the following:

-* iss      : This represents the issuer of the response(url)
+* iss      : This represents the issuer of the response (url).
 * sub      : This is the subject identifier, a unique identifier that represents a user.
-* aud      : This is the audience which is a client identifier
+* aud      : This is the audience which is a client identifier.
-* exp      : This represents the expiration date of the id token
+* exp      : This represents the expiration date of the id token.
-* iat      : This represents the issue date
+* iat      : This represents the issue date.
-* nonce    : Again, this used to associate a client session with an id token
+* nonce    : Again, this is used to associate a client session with an id token.
-* at_hash  : This represents the hashed access token
+* at_hash  : This represents the hashed access token.

 ####Scopes

 OpenID Connect defines the following scope values: